Quickguides

 The draftsperson must decide whether or not to specify in the clause a procedure to be followed by the expert in carrying out the expert determination and, if so, what that procedure should require the expert to adhere to.

 If the decision is taken not to specify the procedure to be followed, then a number of consequences follow.
-Unless required to do so, the expert is not obliged to apply procedural fairness or the rules of natural justice11 and he or she is not required to give reasons for the determination.12 While specifying a procedure may not be essential to the validity of the clause, in all but the most highly technical disputes, it is prudent to include a procedure to be followed and reasons to be given.
+Unless required to do so, the expert is not obliged to apply procedural fairness or the rules of natural justice12 and they are not required to give reasons for the determination.13 While specifying a procedure may not be essential to the validity of the clause, in all but the most highly technical disputes, it is prudent to include a procedure to be followed and to require reasons to be given.

 • empowering the expert to make directions and rulings in relation to clarifying issues in dispute, the provision by the parties of submissions and evidentiary material;